austriapro/e-invoicing-initiatives/README.md

 For each country at least the following details are provided:

  * Reference to the legal background
- * Responsible instituation in the given country
+ * Responsible institution in the given country
  * Affected entities (B2B, B2G, B2C)
  * Required e-invoice document standard and link to the documentation
  * Required transmission standard and link to the documentation